Mageragere

-Mageragere is a sector (umurenge) in the Nyarugenge District of Kigali Province, Rwanda It is located in the west part of the city of Kigali.
+Mageragere is a sector (umurenge) in the Nyarugenge District of City of Kigali, Rwanda It is located in the southwest part of the city of Kigali.

+Mageragere Sector is one of the 10 sectors that make up Nyarugenge District.
+It is a sector that used to be part of the former Butamwa District before administrative reforms.

+Mageragere sector is particularly notable as the location of the Nyarugenge Correctional Facility.
+This modern facility replaced the historical Kigali Central Prison PCK 1930, which was formerly the main prison in Kigali City.

 Geography

-Mageragere has an area of 54.65 km^{2} and a max altitude of 1810 meters.
+Mageragere has an area of 54.8 km^{2}, which makes it the largest sector in Nyarugenge, and the 2nd largest in Kigali. it has a max altitude of 1810 meters.
 The sector is bordered by the Nyabarongo River on the west and southern sides.
+The sector contains mostly hilly terrain.

 Demographics

 In 2012, Mageragere had a population of 23,407.
+It had a gender ratio of 11,925 females to 11,482 males.

 According to the 2022 census, Mageragere had a total population of 59,747 inhabitants, 34,038 of which were male and 25,709 of which were female.
 The Rwanda Environment Management Authority hypothesized that the high male-to-female ratio was due to a tendency for men to migrate to the city in search of work outside the agricultural sector, while their wives remained in a rural home.
+The residents live a rural lifestyle.
+They practice agriculture, and the main source of energy they use for cooking is firewood.

 As of 2022, Mageragere had a 59% urban rate, and a 41% rural rate.
 Approximately one-third of the population (32.7%) is under 15, and 64.4% is between the ages of 15 and 64; 2.9% of the population is above the age of 64.

 Sectors

-Nyarugenge district is divided into 10 sectors (imirenge): Gitega, Kanyinya, Kigali, Kimisagara, Mageragere, Muhima, Nyakabanda, Nyamirambo, Nyarugenge and Rwezamenyo.
+Nyarugenge district is divided into 10 sectors (imirenge): Gitega, Kanyinya, Kigali, Kimisagara, Mageragere, Muhima, Nyakabanda, Nyamirambo, Nyarugenge, and Rwezamenyo.

-Inhabited places
+Cells

-The municipality includes the settlement of Butamwa and is divided into the following subdivisions: Kankuba, Kavumu, Ntungama, Runzenze, Nyarurenzi, Mataba, and Nyarufunzo.
+Mageragere Sector is divided into 7 Cells (Utugali): Nyarufunzo, Kankuba, Mataba, Nyarurenzi, Runzenze, Ntungamo, and Kavumu.